 Or maybe she is feeling self-conscious and self-critical, but is working really hard to push past those limitations so she can enjoy her life.

 In any case, let me repeat: it has nothing whatsoever to do with us.

-I have been the one afraid of being judged; the one doing the judging; the one projecting; the one resenting someone's confidence; the one retreating from a painful or stressful life into a Zumba class; and the one pushing through fierce insecurities to do something I truly love.
+I have been the one afraid of being judged; the one doing the judging; the one projecting; the one resenting someone's confidence; the one retreating from a painful life into a Zumba class; and the one pushing through fierce insecurities to do something I truly love.
 I get it.
 All of it.

 I also know that if we can move past judgment and self-judgment, we can experience what we all long for deep down underneath the layers of self-protection.

 What if instead of judging her, or judging ourselves, or judging ourselves for judging her (ugh, enough already!)...